 When Can I Change My Nose Piercing?

 You’ve had your nose pierced for a few weeks and that original stud is starting to look a little boring.
-You want to switch it out, but now you realize you don’t know much about changing a nose ring.
+You want to switch it out, but now you realize you’re not quite sure how to without causing any problems.

 Changing your nose ring too soon or improperly is risky.
 In this article, we’ll go over how long you have to wait before inserting new jewelry and give you a step-by-step breakdown of the right way to do it.

-Unfortunately, that might take a little while.
-Nose piercings take longer to heal than most other common piercings.
-The reason has to do with your circulatory system: there isn’t much blood flowing to your nostrils, and that slows down your healing time.
+Unfortunately, nose piercings take longer to heal than most other common piercings.
+The reason has to do with your circulatory system: there isn’t much blood flowing into nostril cartilage, and this slows down healing times.

 Following your aftercare routine will not only prevent infection but should also speed up your healing time.